Black Friday vs. Cyber Monday: 8 Ways the Shopping Holidays Differ

-What is Cyber Monday?
-And is Cyber Monday better than Black Friday?
-If you don't like spending part of Thanksgiving trying to snag Black Friday doorbuster deals, Cyber Monday may be the shopping holiday that's more your speed.
-And apparently that's true for many U.S. consumers, who spent more than $9 billion online on Cyber Monday last year, according to Adobe.
-For comparison, they reportedly spent $7.4 billion online on Black Friday.
+If you don't like heading in-store to snag Black Friday deals, Cyber Monday may be the shopping holiday that's more your speed.
+And apparently that's true for many U.S. consumers, who spent $10.7 billion online on Cyber Monday last year, according to Adobe.
+For comparison, they reportedly spent $8.9 billion online on Black Friday.

+Is Cyber Monday better than Black Friday, though?
 The convenience factor of Cyber Monday is strong.
-But despite some truly excellent offers, Cyber Monday has a bad reputation for being Black Friday leftovers.
-To help you weigh Black Friday vs. Cyber Monday, we go over the big differences between the shopping holidays.
+But despite having some excellent offers, Cyber Monday has a bad reputation for being Black Friday leftovers.
+To help you weigh Cyber Monday vs. Black Friday, we go over the big differences between the shopping holidays.

 Cyber Monday Is More Online-Focused

 As its name suggests, Cyber Monday is dominated by online sales.
 On that Monday alone last year, we listed more than 230 deals from online megastore Amazon.
 But stores with physical locations usually have the same offers online and offline.
 And even if you do prefer to shop in-store, brick-and-mortar retailers are likely to be less crowded on Cyber Monday than Black Friday.

 You May Have to Pay for Shipping on Cyber Monday